tamucybersec/CyberHam/SETUP.md

 This is the guild id you include into the `test_guild_ids` parameter in the config.toml

-# Environment

-Because this is a Python project, we need to take extra precaution to

 # Port Forwarding

 Since the api runs on localhost in the cyber range, we need to forward the port to reach outside targets.
 We accomplish this using nginx